-This article provides an overview of how to get started as a Data Custodian (data owner) on Senate.
-It is for anyone involved in creation or management of Data Listings on Data Republic’s Senate Platform.
+This article provides an overview of how to get started as a Data Custodian (data owner) on the Data Republic platform.
+It is for anyone involved in creation or management of Data Listings on the Data Republic platform.

 In this article you will learn about: